 GoShip is a self-service platform that allows you to ship your goods anywhere in the country for affordable prices.
 You won’t have to go through middle-man services that charge for managing shipments.

 GoShip has various shipping options.
-Whether you send out full truckloads or LTL, they have over forty-two thousand certified carriers you can entrust with your products.
+Whether you send out full truckloads or LTL, they have over fifty-five thousand certified carriers you can entrust with your products.
 Having a reliable partner to delegate shipping duties to makes this primary task secondary.
 Request a quote today!